 - Select Edit replaceable text.

-- Select the Create replaceable text button.
+- Select Create replaceable text.

 Enter your module code

 - Specify whether you want the replaceable text to be case sensitive or not.